weslleyaraujo/memory-match/README.md

 # Memory Match

-The memory match game created with javascript and random words 😁o
+The memory match game created with javascript and random words 😁

 **Still in development**